 Most modern printers use varied ink colors to take colorful printouts.
 A pigment ink print is highly recommended by users.
 People who have to take regular prints of good quality images and fonts opt for pigment ink as it is highly reliable and provides smudge-free output.

-Markers and calligraphy
+Markers and Calligraphy

 Type of Inks

 There are many different types of inks available in the market.
 Not all of them are geared towards stamping or crafts.
-We will discuss some of the most popular paper crafting inks.
+We will discuss some of the most popular paper crafting and stamping inks.
 Some high level advantages of different types of inks are listed below first and more details are listed after this section.

 - Dry easily

 - Easier to use on slick surfaces

 - You can easily apply and remove this ink